 Medical professionals who use video conferencing are able to learn faster, access and share knowledge more easily, and develop one-on-one relationships in a more rewarding way.
 This strengthens the entire facility’s ability to care for patients and improves its reputation and competitive advantage.

-Both patients and healthcare professionals have a lot to gain from video conferencing in the medical industry.
+Both patients and healthcare professionals have a lot to gain from video conferencing solutions in the medical industry.
 Not only does it help to reduce costs and wait time, but it can also help diagnose patients quicker and easier.

 If your practice or surgery would like to know more about the benefits video conferencing could have for you, get in touch with Remark today.